Nirush4/Fed1-agency-1-ca/README.md

 ### Staging

 Staging is the enviroment where the team can test the latest features and bug fixes.
-This enviroment is hosted on Netlify.
+This enviroment is hosted on Vercel.

 ## Built with